limbernie/limbernie.github.io/_posts/2018-06-17-blackmarket-1-walkthrough.md

 ### Flag: 4

 Recall the `supplier` login access?
-Because of poor coding in the role-based access, I can change the URL to a different role such as `/admin` and access their respective landing pages with `supplier` session cookie.
+Because of poor coding in the role-based access, I can point the URL to a different role such as `/admin` and access their respective landing pages with `supplier`'s session cookie.

 ![Admin Landing Page](/assets/images/posts/blackmarket-1-walkthrough/0.xeywdl0ado.png)